FREQUENTLY ASKED QUESTIONS

-All lampshades are made to order, so please allow around 10-15 working days for us to make and dispatch your order.
+All lampshades are made to order, so please allow around 10-15 working days (2-3 weeks) for me to make and dispatch your order.

-Orders are sent by Parcel Force, or via Royal Mail taking 2 days.
+Orders are sent by Parcel Force, or via Royal Mail on their 48 hour service.
 Orders are insured, can be tracked, and will need to be signed for.